OpenLMIS/openlmis-example/README.md

 See the [Spring Data JPA reference](http://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repositories.definition-tuning) for more information.

+## API Definition and Testing
+Our API is defined using RAML.
+This repository offers a preferred approach for integration-testing the API, generating user-friendly documentation for it, and ensuring that it’s congruous with the specification defined within the project’s RAML.

+Specifically, `api-definition.yaml` contains the project’s RAML.
+As `BookIntegrationTest.java` illustrates, RestAssured and raml-tester are paired in order to test the API's functionality and to ensure that it matches the specification within `api-definition.yaml`.

+After running `gradle ramlToSwagger bootRun`, developers can browse to `http://<yourDockerIPAddress>:8080` to see a user-friendly and interactive version of the API spec.

+*Note that `api-definition.yaml` and `BookIntegrationTest.java` both currently contain the hardcoded address 192.168.99.100.
+This is a known inconvenience intended to be addressed soon.*

 ## Data Validation
 The repository also illustrates two commonly used approaches to data validation within the context of Spring Rest: annotations and the validator pattern.
 Both work.
 Because the annotation-based approach is more prevalent within modern projects, however, the OpenLMIS team suggests adopting it within yours.